 The Kearsney Parks are accessible to all, although some routes into the parks may be considered less accessible for wheelchairs and pushchairs.

 - The parks are accessible on foot or on bicycle

 - Disabled parking is available in the main car park

 - Kearsney train station is just a five minute walk away

 - Stagecoach buses stop right outside

-- Toilets and disabled toilet facilities
+- Toilets and disabled toilet facilities are all currently closed

 Kearsney Abbey Junior Parkrun - FREE

 Your Leisure and River Parish Council have kindly provided the funding for the park run set up costs.

 More information can be found on the Parkrun website.